 This means that you can quickly and easily find the information you need when making decisions about your organization’s human resources.

 Forecasting and predictive modeling are forms of data analytics that involve using historical data to predict future trends.

-A spreadsheet can be an important tool for forecasting outcomes because it allows you to operate with large volumes of data – which is a prerequisite for making accurate predictions that move the needle.
+A spreadsheet can be a key tool for forecasting outcomes because it allows you to operate with large volumes of data—which is a prerequisite for making accurate predictions that move the needle.

 24. Market Research & Analysis